GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/nonLinearThermalDiffusion/Example.rst

   inputFiles/singlePhaseFlow/thermalCompressible_nonLinear_2d_benchmark.xml

-In this example, we would focus our attention on the ``Constitutive`` tag.
+In this example, we focus on the ``Constitutive`` tag.

 -----------------------------------------------------------
 Constitutive
 -----------------------------------------------------------

-The reference value of the volumetric heat capacity of the medium around the wellbore as well as its derivative w.r.t. temperature are defined in the ``SolidInternalEnergy`` XML block as
+The reference value of the volumetric heat capacity of the medium around the wellbore and its derivative with respect to temperature are defined in the ``SolidInternalEnergy`` XML block:

 .. literalinclude:: ../../../../../../../inputFiles/singlePhaseFlow/thermalCompressible_2d_base.xml
   :language: xml